Functional Inequalities for doubly weighted Brownian Motion with Sticky-Reflecting Boundary Diffusion: Poincar e Inequality

 \subsection{General weights and bounded curvature}

-We now allow for more general weights which don't have to coincide on $\dOm$ and only assume any respective lower bounds on the Ricci curvature on $\Om$ as well as the second fundamental form on $\dOm$.
+We now allow for more general weights which do not have to coincide on $\dOm$ and assume bounds of arbitrary sign on the Ricci and sectional curvature on $\Om$ as well as on the second fundamental form on $\dOm$.
 We again proceed to find constants $K_{\dOm,\Om},K_1,K_2$ fulfilling conditions \eqref{eq:varboundary} and \eqref{eq:mixedterm}.
 As remarked above we could optimise over pairs $K_1, K_2$ fulfilling~\eqref{eq:mixedterm} in order to improve the upper bound on $C_\mu$.
-However the choice of $K_1$ and $K_2=0$ presented next will also turn out to be useful when considering the case without boundary diffusion in subsection \ref{ssec:pcwobd}.
+However, the choice of $K_1$ and $K_2=0$ presented next will also turn out to be useful when considering the case without boundary diffusion in subsection~\ref{ssec:pcwobd}.
+The main result providing upper bounds on $C_\mu$ in this setting will be the combination of Proposition~\ref{prop:varinterpol} and Theorem~\ref{thm:explconst}.

 \begin{proposition} Let $\varphi\in C^1(\Om)$ such that $\frac{\partial \varphi}{\partial N}\vert_{\dOm}=\pm 1$ and $\nabla \varphi$ is Lipschitz continuous on $\Om$.
 Then inequality~\eqref{eq:mixedterm} is fulfilled with $K_2=0$ and